oracle/odpi/samples/README.txt

       sqlplus / as sysdba @SetupTest $ODPIC_TEST_CONN_USERNAME $ODPIC_TEST_CONN_PASSWORD $ODPIC_TEST_DIR_NAME /some/shared/directory

-  - Change to the 'build' directory and run each test individually.
+  - Change to the 'build' directory and run each sample individually.

-  - After running the tests, drop the SQL objects by running the script sql/DropTest.sql.
+  - After running the samples, drop the SQL objects by running the script sql/DropTest.sql.
 The syntax is:

       sqlplus / as sysdba @DropTest <odpicuser> <dirname>